pipelight/doc.pipelight/guide/triggers.md

 ::: warning

-For now, this operation overwrite the .git/hooks folder.
+For now, this operation overwrites the .git/hooks folder.
 Be sure to move your manually defined hooks elsewhere before enabling pipelight hooks

 :::